General Betting Duty, Pool Betting Duty and Remote Gaming Duty

 For these countries you should register at least 14 days before.

-To register by post for GBD or PBD you should write to HMRC National Registration Unit at the address below and ask for registration form:
+To register by post for GBD or PBD you should write to HMRC National Registration Unit and ask for registration form:

 - GBD1 General Betting Duty - Application to register a business for GBD